gabeochoa/break-ross/idea.md

 ## High-Level Concept

-An incremental game where you control Google Maps-style cars that drive on roads to map the entire world.
-Start with a single car mapping your local area, then purchase more cars and upgrades to expand coverage.
-The game uses a tile-based system showing the world map, with roads that cars follow.
-As cars drive on roads, they reveal the map underneath.
-Each fully mapped region unlocks a comic frame in the gallery telling the story of that part of the world.
-The goal is to map the entire world, starting from a small area and scaling up to a massive 20k×20k world map.
+An incremental game where you control a square that travels along real-world roads (starting with New York City) to uncover a fog of war.
+The square follows road paths, revealing the map underneath as it travels.
+Start with a single square, then purchase more squares and upgrades to expand coverage faster.
+The game uses a tile-based system showing the world map with real road networks.
+As squares travel on roads, they reveal the map in a fog-of-war style.
+Each fully mapped region unlocks a comic frame in the gallery.
+The goal is to map the entire area, starting with NYC and eventually scaling up to larger regions.

 ### Core Gameplay Loop

-1. **Drive**: Control a mapping car (or watch autonomous cars) drive on roads
+1. **Travel**: Control a square (or watch autonomous squares) travel along roads
-2. **Map**: Cars reveal the world map as they drive on roads
+2. **Reveal**: Squares reveal the world map in fog-of-war style as they travel on roads
 3. **Collect**: Earn currency from mapping roads and discovering areas
-4. **Spend**: Use currency to purchase more cars or upgrades (speed, range, etc.)
+4. **Spend**: Use currency to purchase more squares or upgrades (speed, reveal radius, etc.)
 5. **Expand**: Uncover new regions of the world map
 6. **Unlock Frames**: Fully mapping a region unlocks its comic frame in the gallery
-7. **Scale**: Progress from local area to entire world (500×500 → 20k×20k)
+7. **Scale**: Progress from NYC to larger regions (eventually 20k×20k)
-8. **Prestige**: Reset map and double speed/size to unlock new world regions and comic frames
+8. **Prestige**: Reset map and double speed/size to unlock new regions and comic frames
-9. **Gallery**: Revisit unlocked comic frames in main menu to re-read the world's story
+9. **Gallery**: Revisit unlocked comic frames in main menu to re-read the story

 ---

 ## Development Phases

 ### Phase 1: Core Gameplay Foundation
-**Goal**: Get basic gameplay working with cars driving on roads
+**Goal**: Get basic gameplay working with square traveling on NYC roads with fog of war

 #### Tasks
-- [ ] **Car System**
+- [ ] **Square System**
-  - Implement player-controlled mapping car
+  - Implement player-controlled square
-  - Car movement along roads (follow road paths)
+  - Square movement along roads (follow road paths)
-  - Car physics (speed, turning, road following)
+  - Square physics (speed, road following)
-  - Car rendering (simple car sprite/icon)
+  - Square rendering (simple colored square)
-  - Car direction/orientation based on road direction
+  - Square orientation based on road direction

-- [ ] **Road System**
+- [ ] **NYC Road System**
-  - Road network generation/loading
+  - Load NYC road data from OpenStreetMap
+  - Parse OSM data (PBF format) for NYC
+  - Extract road ways and nodes
+  - Convert to game coordinate system
   - Road rendering (lines/paths)
-  - Road path following for cars
+  - Road path following for squares
   - Road intersections and branching
-  - Simple road network (start with grid-based roads)
+  - Build road graph for pathfinding

-- [ ] **World Map System**
+- [ ] **Fog of War System**
-  - World map tile system (start with 500×500)
+  - World map tile system (NYC area)
-  - Map rendering (unmapped = dark/covered, mapped = revealed)
+  - Fog of war rendering (unmapped = dark/fog, mapped = revealed)
-  - Map reveal tracking (which tiles are mapped)
+  - Map reveal tracking (which tiles are revealed)
+  - Reveal radius around square
+  - Gradual fog reveal as square travels
-  - Basic map texture/background
+  - Basic map texture/background (satellite imagery or stylized)

 - [ ] **Mapping Mechanics**
-  - Reveal map tiles as car drives on roads
+  - Reveal map tiles in fog-of-war style as square travels on roads
-  - Track mapped vs unmapped regions
+  - Track revealed vs unrevealed regions
-  - Visual feedback for newly mapped areas
+  - Visual feedback for newly revealed areas
   - Mapping progress calculation
+  - Fog of war shader/rendering

 - [ ] **Basic Rendering**
-  - Render world map
+  - Render world map with fog of war
-  - Render roads
+  - Render roads (visible on revealed areas)
-  - Render cars
+  - Render squares
   - Basic camera/viewport
   - Zoom/pan controls

 - [ ] **Input System**
-  - Car movement controls (or autonomous driving)
+  - Square movement controls (click to move, or autonomous)
   - Camera controls (zoom, pan)
   - Basic input handling

-**Deliverable**: Playable prototype where player controls a car that drives on roads and reveals the map
+**Deliverable**: Playable prototype where player controls a square that travels on NYC roads and reveals fog of war

 ---